-Use the "Sugar Limits in Yogurt" table below to help find yogurts you can serve at your site.
-Write down your favorite brands and other information in the "Yogurts To Serve in the CACFP" list.
-You can use this as a shopping list when buying yogurts to serve in your program.
+Use the "Added Sugars Limit in Yogurt" table below to help find yogurt you can serve at your site.
+Write down your favorite brands and other information in the "Yogurt To Serve in the CACFP" list.
+You can use this as a shopping list when buying yogurt to serve in your program.